An Overview of Pressure Wounds

 Holding Oregon Nursing Homes Accountable For Neglect

 Many nursing home residents have limited mobility and are dependent on care providers responsible for maintaining their health and well-being.
 When an attendant fails to provide the most basic standards of care, injury and death can occur.

 The lawyers at Pickett Dummigan McCall LLP conduct thorough investigations, identifying patterns of neglect and any history of federal and state law violations.
 Our objective is to obtain every benefit and recovery available and make you or your loved one whole after abuse or neglect.

 Contact A Portland Injury Lawyer for Help Today

-If you feel that you or a loved one has been victimized by abuse or neglect in a long-term care facility, please contact us at 503-405-8037.
 You will be able to speak to an attorney experienced in bedsore litigation.
 You can find all of our contact information and intake form by visiting our contact page.

 All our cases are contingency fee based: If you don’t recover, we don’t charge.